nulib/florence-kelley/content/historical/iroquois.md

     url:
   - title: "Moran's Dictionary of Chicago and Its Vicinity"
     url:
-  - title: "The Theatres: The "Bostonians" Open Their Season at Chicago Opera-House"
+  - title: "The Theatres: The 'Bostonians' Open Their Season at Chicago Opera-House"
     url:
 ---